Chang'e 4: Cost

-The cost of the entire mission was close to building one kilometer of subway.
-The cost-per-kilometer of subway in China varies from 500 million yuan (about US$72 million) to 1.2 billion yuan (about US$172 million), based on the difficulty of construction.
+According to the deputy project director, who would not quote an exact amount, "The cost (of the entire mission) is close to building one kilometer of subway."
+The cost-per-kilometre of subway in China varies from 500 million yuan (about US$72 million) to 1.2 billion yuan (about US$172 million), based on the difficulty of construction.

 Landing site

 The landing site is within a crater called Von Kármán (180 km diameter) in the South Pole-Aitken Basin on the far side of the Moon that was still unexplored by landers.
 The site has symbolic as well as scientific value.
 Theodore von Kármán was the PhD advisor of Qian Xuesen, the founder of the Chinese space program.

 The landing craft touched down at 02:26 UTC on 3 January 2019, becoming the first spacecraft to land on the far side of the Moon.

 The Yutu-2 rover was deployed about 12 hours after the landing.

 The selenographic coordinates of the landing site are 177.5991°E, 45.4446°S, at an elevation of -5935 m.
 The landing site was later (February 2019) named Statio Tianhe.
 Four other lunar features were also named during this mission: a mountain (Mons Tai) and three craters (Zhinyu, Hegu, and Tianjin).